+Traditionally, LBVS methods involve generating hand-crafted molecular \textit{descriptors} (features), which aim to numerically capture the relevant chemical and physical properties of ligands \citep{descriptor_book_todeschini}.
+Most molecular descriptors can be categorised as 0D, 1D, 2D or 3D descriptors (shape-based), depending upon the kind of molecular information they encode \citep{descriptors_survey, descriptors_taxonomy_ml}.

-We compare the performance of a LGBM classifier trained on different non-superpositio-nal LBVS features to distinguish actives from decoys.
-We evaluate two versions of our features: 36-dimensional Morse features at depth 20 and 100 directions without the chemical percentiles (M); and the 72-dimensional chemistry-enhanced Morse features at depth 20 and 32 directions (M+C).
-We also test a 27-dimensional baseline feature consisting of nine percentiles of each 3D ordinate of the atoms of the randomly rotated molecule (R3P).
-We compare against the following shape-based features: Ultrafast Shape Recognition \citep[USR,][]{usr}; and the unweighted subset of Weighted Holistic Invariant Molecular descriptors \citep[Wu,][]{whim}.
-Additionally, we compare against the following hybrid shape and chemistry-based features: Ultrafast Shape Recognition with CREDO Atom Types \citep[UCT,][]{usrcat}; and the full set of Weighted Holistic Invariant Molecular descriptors (W).
+We evaluate two versions of our features: 45-dimensional plain Morse features at depth 20 and 100 directions without the chemical percentiles (M); and the 72-dimensional chemistry-supplemented Morse features at depth 20 and 100 directions (M+C).
+We also test a 27-dimensional baseline descriptor consisting of nine percentiles of each 3D ordinate of the atoms of a randomly rotated molecule (3DP).
+We compare against the following shape-based LBVS descriptors: the unweighted subset of Weighted Holistic Invariant Molecular descriptors \citeprefix{WHIMu;}{whim}; Ultrafast Shape Recognition \citeprefix{USR;}{usr}; Riemannian Geometry for Molecular Surface Approximation \citeprefix{RGMolSA;}{rgmolsa}; and K\"ahler Quantisation for Molecular Surface Approximation \citeprefix{KQMolSA;}{kqmolsa}.
+Additionally, we compare against the following hybrid shape- and chemistry-based descriptors: the full set of Weighted Holistic Invariant Molecular descriptors (WHIM); Ultrafast Shape Recognition with CREDO Atom Types \citeprefix{USRCAT;}{usrcat}; and Weighted Holistic Atom Localisation and Entity Shape descriptors \citeprefix{WHALES;}{whales2018, whales2021}.